IoThingsDev/core-api/README.md

 ## Getting started
 ### Generate API Keys
-To send mails (for user account management) things-api uses Sendgrid, so you should get an API key.
+If you want to send mails (for user account management) things-api uses Sendgrid, so you should get an [API key](https://app.sendgrid.com).

-To resolve WiFi geolocations, things-api uses Google, so you should get an API key.
+To resolve WiFi geolocations, things-api uses Google, so you should get an [API key](https://console.cloud.google.com/apis/).

-Create a `.env.prod` file from the included `.env` file, while customizing data such as domain name, API keys...
+Create a `.env.prod` file from the included `.env` file template, while customizing data such as domain name, API keys...

 Install `docker` and `docker-compose`